 7. No ornaments, greetings cards, balloons, birdhouses, lanterns or vases or other such items are allowed.
 This includes stones, flowerpots, stakes, ropes, ties or other 'garden' items.
 We remove unauthorised items quickly,

 8. Each request for a refund is judged individually and is entirely at the discretion of the Trustees.
 Where a refund is approved, a proportion is retained and treated as a donation towards the objectives of the Trust to establish woodland burial grounds.

+9. No exhumations will be permitted under any circumstances except by lawful authority.
 The Trustees reserve the right to vary the Rules and Regulations at any time.